Piracy in the Caribbean: End of an era

-In the early 19th century, piracy along the East and Gulf Coasts of North America as well as in the Caribbean increased again.
+In the early 19th century, piracy along the East and Gulf Coasts of North America as well as in the Caribbean increased again which sparked the West Indies anti-piracy operations of the United States.
 Jean Lafitte was a pirate/privateer operating in the Caribbean and in American waters from his havens in Texas and Louisiana during the 1810s.
 But the records of the US Navy indicate that hundreds of pirate attacks occurred in American and Caribbean waters between the years of 1820 and 1835.
-The Latin American Wars of Independence led to widespread use of privateers both by Spain and by the revolutionary governments of Mexico, Colombia, and other newly independent Latin American countries.
+The Spanish American Wars of Independence led to widespread use of privateers both by Spain and by the revolutionary governments of Mexico, Colombia, and other newly independent Hispanic American countries.
 These privateers were rarely scrupulous about adhering to the terms of their letters of marque even during the Wars of Independence, and continued to plague the Caribbean as outright pirates long after those conflicts ended.

 About the time of the Mexican–American War in 1846, the United States Navy had grown strong and numerous enough to eliminate the pirate threat in the West Indies.
 By the 1830s, ships had begun to convert to steam propulsion, so the Age of Sail and the classical idea of pirates in the Caribbean ended.
 Privateering, similar to piracy, continued as an asset in war for a few more decades and proved to be of some importance during the naval campaigns of the American Civil War.

 Privateering would remain a tool of European states, and even of the newborn United States, until the mid-19th century's Declaration of Paris.
 But letters of marque were given out much more sparingly by governments and were terminated as soon as conflicts ended.
 The idea of "no peace beyond the Line" was a relic that had no meaning by the more settled late 18th and early 19th centuries.